Walbran Valley old-growth logging protests

-The 2025 Walbran Valley blockade is an ongoing protest against old-growth forest logging on southern Vancouver Island in British Columbia, Canada.
-Beginning in late August 2025, protesters established a camp blocking a logging road to prevent Tsawak-qin Forestry Limited Partnership- a joint venture between Huu-ay-aht First Nations and Western Forest Products- from accessing eight cut blocks of old-growth forest.
+The Walbran Valley old-growth logging protests, also known as the 2025 Walbran Valley blockade, are an ongoing (As of 14 September 2026) protest against old-growth forest logging on southern Vancouver Island in British Columbia, Canada.
+Beginning on August 25, 2025, protesters established a camp blocking a logging road to prevent Tsawak-qin Forestry Limited Partnership- a joint venture between Huu-ay-aht First Nations and Western Forest Products- from accessing eight cut blocks of old-growth forest.

 On September 12, 2025, British Columbia Supreme Court Justice Amy Francis granted an injunction ordering the blockade removed, paving the way for Royal Canadian Mounted Police (RCMP) enforcement.
+The order went unenforced for more than two months.
+The RCMP cleared the camp in operations beginning November 25, 2025, dismantling the cougar sculpture that had blocked the road and allowing logging to resume, and reported eleven arrests by December 9.
+Criminal contempt charges were approved against ten people in April 2026, and in August 2026 the injunction was extended to January 31, 2028 after several hundred trees in the company's cut blocks were found to have been spiked.

 The blockade represents a continuation of old-growth forest conflicts in British Columbia, following the 2020-2021 Fairy Creek old-growth logging protests, which resulted in 1,188 arrests and became the largest act of civil disobedience in Canadian history.

 Background

 Old-growth forest policy in British Columbia

-In September 2020, a strategic review panel released recommendations for managing old-growth forests in British Columbia, warning that "the priorities that currently drive our forest management system are backwards" and calling for a "paradigm shift."
-The panel offered 14 recommendations to improve forest management in British Columbia.
-The NDP government promised to implement all recommendations, though environmental advocates have argued that implementation has been insufficient and old-growth logging continues in priority areas identified in the report.

 In April 2020, a strategic review panel led by Al Gorley and Garry Merkel submitted "A New Future for Old Forests: A Strategic Review of How British Columbia Manages for Old Forests Within its Ancient Ecosystems" to the BC government.
 The panel concluded that "the priorities that currently drive our forest management system are backwards" and warned that without urgent action, "conditions that exist in many of these forests and ecosystems are simply non-renewable in any reasonable time frame."
 The review provided 14 interconnected recommendations designed to achieve what the panel termed a necessary "paradigm shift" in forest management, with implementation timelines ranging from 6 to 36 months.
+The NDP government promised to implement all recommendations, though environmental advocates have argued that implementation has been insufficient and old-growth logging continues in priority areas identified in the report.

 On September 11, 2020, Premier John Horgan publicly released the review and committed to implementing all 14 recommendations "in their totality."
 The most critical recommendation called for immediate deferrals within six months for ecosystems "at very high and near-term risk of irreversible biodiversity loss."
 A Technical Advisory Panel identified 2.6 million hectares of ancient, rare, and big-tree old growth requiring urgent protection.